 Edgar Holmes died in September of 1918.
 Lottie Holmes continued to live at 531 Beacon during the 1920-1921 winter season, but moved thereafter.

-By the 1921-1922 winter season, 531 Beacon was the home of Dr. William Thomas Haley and his wife, Mary L. (Shea) Haley.
+On May 19, 1922, 531 Beacon was acquired from Edgar Holmes’s heirs by Dr. William Thomas Haley.
+He and his wife, Mary L. (Shea) Haley, made it their home.
 They previously had lived in Salem.
 They also maintained a home in Marblehead.
-He is shown as the owner of 531 Beacon on the 1928 and 1938 Bromley maps.

 William Haley was a physician and eye, ear, nose, and throat specialist.
 He maintained his office at 531 Beacon.